rsnr-code/setlistener-frontend/README.md

 **Live Link:** https://setlistener.herokuapp.com/

 A Spotify account is required.
-Here is a screenshot of the page you'll be taken to once logged in:
+Here is a screenshot of the page users see once logged in:
 <p align="center">
      <img src="./client/public/screenshot.png">
 </p>